Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/properties/layers.rst

 By default the view order of the layers in the viewport is top to bottom.

-Every layer correspond to a channel in the Dope Sheet editor (Grease Pencil mode).
+Every layer correspond to a channel in the Dope Sheet editor (in Grease Pencil mode).
 See :doc:`Dope Sheet </editors/dope_sheet/grease_pencil>` for more information.

 Layers can also be used together with Modifiers to only affects part of your drawing.